 “Ryan didn’t have to die.”

 Frankie Milley is an exuberant Texas native who loves a good laugh.
-However, when it comes to talking about her work at Meningitis Angels, behind the smile is pain.
+However, when it comes to talking about her work at Meningitis Angels, pain shows itself behind the smile.
 Her story is one of loss and coping, as well as dedication to preventing further tragedies.

 It all started Father’s Day, 1998.
-Her only child, Ryan, began to have a fever along with an earache.
+Her only child, Ryan, developed a fever along with an earache.

 “He was eighteen, just reached his pro golf status, just graduated high school, and was getting ready to go to college,” she says.
 Events quickly took a turn for the worst, in the process changing Milley’s life forever.